- Last updated:

 The precinct benefits Nambour and the hinterland region.

-Key features in this stage include youth activity elements, shade trees, lighting, pathways, featured landscaping and extra seating.
+Key features in this stage include youth activity elements, giant bird's nest swing, shade trees, lighting, pathways, featured landscaping and extra seating.

 Where to from here

-The skate park and the Heroes Walk are now open to the public.
+The park facilities are now being used by the public.

 The concept plans for this project were developed in 2013: